-A love of fun is all you need to join Mardi Gras & Carnival - the greatest free party on Earth!
+A love of fun is all you need to join Mardi Gras & Carnival season in Louisiana - the greatest free party on Earth!

 Got a bucket list?
 Mardi Gras definitely belongs on there!
 The Carnival starts on Twelfth Night and doesn't end until midnight on Fat Tuesday.
 After each parade, the trees and power lines of Louisiana's most travelled cities are covered with beads.
 In the months to come, they will serve as glittering reminders of America's most magical celebration.

 Mardi Gras is all about masked balls, mammoth parades with signature 'throws' and locals adorned in creative, homemade costumes.
 Where else can you see an entire family dressed as crawfish!?

 King cake parties are an everyday thing during Carnival season, and if you want to find out who makes the best you can ask 20 people and get 20 different answers but some will probably include Manny Randazzo's King Cakes and Dorignac's Food Centre in Metairie and Meche's Donut King in Lafayette.